 Where appropriate we will use visual timetables, social stories, and ICT equipment to support with communication and learning.
 We provide enhanced transition to support children moving within phases, in and out of settings and across key stages.
 We have an annual SEN budget and receive pupil premium in the delegated budget.
 By using the Single Multi-Agency Panel (SMAP) within the Plymouth Local Authority we can (if necessary) seek additional support for children at risk from exclusion.

 This SEN offer is part of the Equality Duty and our Accessibility Plan.
-Our SENDCo is Mrs Baxter who can be contacted at school on: 01752 337427.
+Our SENDCo is Mrs Baxter who can be contacted either by email firstname.lastname@example.org or by telephone on: 01752 337427.
 The MAST team can be contacted, via the Excellence Cluster at Douglas House, Douglas Rd, Efford, Plymouth on 304061.

 The Local Authority SEN offer will be posted on the Plymouth City Council website.